 Some website layouts are a bit cramped for space and just can’t facilitate room for user pictures.
 But I would advise almost always including a user’s picture on central pages.
 It can even be argued to match the user’s photo with every instance of their username.

 This reinforces the idea that each profile link or page comment is connected to a real person.
-The glyphs will become familiar over time and you can easily distinguish between links to user pages vs article pages.
+The glyphs will become familiar over time, and you can easily distinguish between links to user pages vs. article pages.

 Apply Unique Sizes

 This is why it’s always best to store at least 2-3 different sizes of avatars.
 Start with your largest (say 150×150) and scale down based on your needs.
-Plan out the user interface ahead of time so you can fit in reasonable dimensions.
+Plan out the user interfaces ahead of time so you can fit in reasonable dimensions.
 Just a few alternate areas to consider are within page comments, shared links, and on other friends’ profiles/following list.